gelatodigital/off-chain-resolver-examples/README.md

 `yarn test`

-## Deploy Polywrap
+## Deploy Off-chain Resolver

 `yarn deploy`

 ## Creating a task

-Polywrap feature is currently on these networks:
+Off-chain Resolver feature is currently on these networks:

 - mumbai